surifirstpin/biplus_documentation/docs/User_Reports.md

  **6.** Click **Run** to extract the data, based on selection made.

-**10.** Data retrieved on running the report are visible in **Data section.**
+**7.** Data retrieved on running the report are visible in **Data section.**
+**8.** Click on Charts to view the visualisation of the
 > Note :  You can also apply **Hidden filter**, **Pivot the fields**, check **totals**, **run time**, display the data in **order** (Ascending or Descending) and Apply ** Calculations** in BIPlus. ( Explained in Detail in **Data Analysis** document.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/filter_ur.png)
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDUzNDQxMzksLTExODc2NTM1MTMsLT
-kxNDY3NDQ4NywyMTQ3MTcwOTA4LDI5NDY1NTE0NiwxMzg1MjE0
-Mzc2LDk0NDI3NTA5OCwxNDY4NTcyOTgwLC03NjA0MTcxMThdfQ
-==
+eyJoaXN0b3J5IjpbMTk0OTcxNDQ3NSwtMTE4NzY1MzUxMywtOT
+E0Njc0NDg3LDIxNDcxNzA5MDgsMjk0NjU1MTQ2LDEzODUyMTQz
+NzYsOTQ0Mjc1MDk4LDE0Njg1NzI5ODAsLTc2MDQxNzExOF19
 -->